Word Game Quick Data Report 2026

 More language localizations

-Word games, as a genre, are currently dominated by the English language, but that's to be expected as it is the most spoken language in the world, though a big portion of it is from people who learned it as a second language.
+Word games, as a genre, are currently dominated by the English language, but that's to be expected, as it is the most spoken language in the world.
+Though a big portion of it is from people who learned it as a second language.

 However, as language barriers become easier to overcome with the advancement of technology, more localizations of word games are expected to emerge and gain popularity.
 Some devs, like Nildo Junior of Contexto, actually made word games in their original language before creating their international hits.